CDRS HOME WARRANTY ARBITRATION PROCEDURES

 Although many HWC policies specify various methods of handling the costs and payments related to the arbitration process, the following are the standard methods generally followed by the HWC industry.

-- In most instances, the homeowner or person filing the request for arbitration is required to pay all up-front costs related to the arbitration process with the understanding that the arbitrator will re-allocate the expenses to be paid according to whomever he/she feels is the prevailing party after the arbitration has concluded.
-If the arbitrator determines that the majority of issues in dispute were decided in favor of the homeowner, the majority of the expenses will be paid by the HWC and the homeowner will be reimbursed for the expenses and deposits paid up-front by the homeowner.
-If the arbitrator determines that the builder or HWC was the prevailing party and was correct in most of the disputed items, the insured will not be reimbursed for the expenses they paid up-front.
+- In most instances, the homeowner or person filing the request for arbitration is required to pay all up-front costs related to the arbitration process with the understanding that the arbitrator may re-allocate the CDRS arbitration fees as part of the arbitration award.
+If the arbitrator determines that the majority of claims in dispute or the major claims in dispute were decided in favor of the homeowner, the homeowner may be reimbursed for the CDRS expenses and deposits paid up-front by the homeowner.
+If the arbitrator determines that the builder or HWC was the prevailing party and was correct in most of the disputed claims, the homeowner will not be reimbursed for the expenses they paid up-front.
 The arbitrator may, as part of the award, allocate the expenses in any percentage or in any manner that he/she determines to be fair to the Parties.

-- At the conclusion of the arbitration, the arbitrator will submit the “Arbitration Award” to CDRS along with a recap of his/her fees and expenses.
-If the deposit received by CDRS that was paid by the homeowner covers or exceeds the total costs of the arbitration process, the arbitration award will be issued to the Parties.
+- 3. Within 30 days of the conclusion of the arbitration hearing, the arbitrator will submit the “Arbitration Award” to CDRS along with a recap of his/her fees and expenses.
+If the deposit received by CDRS that was paid by the homeowner (and or builder or HWC) covers or exceeds the total costs of the arbitration process, the arbitration award will be issued to the Parties.
 If the deposit was not adequate to cover the total costs of the arbitration, CDRS will invoice the appropriate Party(s) for the amount that is due.
 The arbitration award may not be issued to the Parties by CDRS until the amount due is paid in full.
 (Please check the CDRS Arbitration Rules and Procedures for additional information on alternative payment options related to the issuance of the arbitration award.)

 EACH HOME WARRANTY COMPANY HAS A DIFFERENT PROCESS TO FOLLOW TO UTILIZE THEIR ARBITRATION SERVICES THAT MAY DIFFER SLIGHTLY FROM THE PROCEDURES SPECIFIED IN THIS DOCUMENT.
 IF YOU HAVE ANY QUESTIONS AS TO THE PROCEDURES TO BE FOLLOWED WITH YOUR ARBITRATION, PLEASE CALL YOUR HWC TO DISCUSS YOUR INDIVIDUAL ARBITRATION AND ITS SPECIFIC PROCEDURES THAT WILL BE FOLLOWED.